isomerpages/mlaw-corp/news/press-releases/_posts/2019-09-19-Public-Consultation-on-the-Recommendations-from-the-Committee-to-Review-and-Enhance-Reforms-in-the-Family-Justice-System.md

 <li>Strengthen capabilities of professionals providing divorce support to better assist divorcing parties </li>
 </ul>
 </li>
-<li> Enhancements to the family justice system to achieve better family outcomes
+<li style="font-weight:bold"> Enhancements to the family justice system to achieve better family outcomes
 <ul>
 <li>Enhance the judge-led approach for the just, expeditious and economical disposal of proceedings.</li>
 <li>Simplify the Family Justice Rules which will result in simpler procedures, more timely processes and increased affordability.</li>